Pouja/configuring-esm/docs/blog.md

 In all other cases it will use CommonJS.
 Although typescript is quite lenient since 5.8.x on which module system it will use, it best to be consistent.

 > Do not mix!
-You will get unexpected results when using frameworks that are consistent.
+You will get unexpected results when using frameworks that can possibly use different methods to determine ESM vs CommonJS!

 You can also set `moduleResolution` to `bundler`, but then you have to specify to which specific module system you want your javascript files compiled to.
 Then it does not matter what file extension you use, it will always output to what ever module system you have picked.

-When using `nodenext` value you can still output to both CommonJS format and ESM format, you only need to change the `format` property in `esbuild` and you have to make sure to not set the `type` property in the package.json file.
+When using `nodenext` configuration value you can still output to both CommonJS format and ESM format, you only need to change the `format` property in `esbuild` and you have to make sure to not set the `type` property in the package.json file.

 If you are not intending on publishing and if all your libraries/framework support ESM, which Jest does do quite well right now, I would recommend to setting the `type` property to `module` and use the `.mts` file extension.
 You will notice  that you have to use `.mjs` when importing a relative file.
 Do not worry, you are not importing a javascript file, Typescript will automatically search for any `.mts` file with the same module name.
-It is confusing, people have [complained]() about this behavior, but it is what it is.
+It is confusing, people have [complained](https://github.com/microsoft/TypeScript/issues/42151) about this behavior, but it is what it is.

 ## CJS vs ESM
 Now you know how you can transition, but how much will the difference be?